pablisch/bank-tech-test/README.md

 1. Clone this repository
 2. Run `npm install` to install dependencies
 3. Run `jest` to run tests
+4. Run `jest --coverage` to run tests with coverage

 ## Example usage in Node (step by step)